aerial shot of a town and lake needing protection from environmental issues

 2. Ecosystems & Endangered Species

 Due to the many types of environmental issues happening on this planet, both ecosystems and species are affected.
-In fact, one out of every 10 plant and animal species is expected to go extinct by 2050.
+In fact, over one in 10 species could be gone by the end of the next 100 years.
 The endangered species list continues to grow as ecosystems continue to decrease.
 Lost habitats mean losing the species that live there.
 While some may be able to migrate elsewhere, others are not so lucky.

 With the rising temperatures of the Arctic, sea ice melts, which eliminates the habitat of polar bears.
-The list of endangered species includes other animals as well.
+The list of endangered species includes other animals as well in almost every category you can imagine.

 1. Climate Change